aieng-lab/llm-voicechat-demo/README.md

 The backend receives the request on a Flask route, creates a new thread to process it as follows:

 1. Transcribes the audio data using a speech-to-text model (WhisperLargeV2)
-2. Streams generated text on the transcribtion using a large language model (FastChat/Vicuna).
+2. Streams generated text on the transcription using a large language model (FastChat/Vicuna).
 3. Generates speech for each chunk of generated text using text-to-speech model (thorsten/vits from XTT2/Coqui)
 4. Each generated speech would be sent back to frontend using socketIO as audio bytes.